 “Are We There Yet?”
 20 Fun Road Trip Activities

-Long road trips may be boring for kids, but can be a time to work on educational concepts or play fun games.
+Long road trips may be boring for kids, but they can be a time to work on educational concepts or play fun games.
 Here are some ways to keep the kids entertained on your summer road trips.

 With the school year ending, you probably have a few plastic pencil boxes left over from the year.
 Clean one of them and place pencils elsewhere, or purchase a new one from a local office supply store.
-Purchase a LEGO base plate from a local toy store, or you can even order them from amazon.com for around $8.
+Purchase a LEGO base plate from a local toy store, or you can even order them from amazon.com.
 Size the base plate to the inside lid of the pencil box, cut with a utility knife and hot glue the plate inside the box lid.
 Fill the box with your child’s favorite LEGOs and let them build on the road!

 Kids love surprises, and this is a special way to countdown by city to the final destination.
 Take paper sacks or party favor bags and fill them with snacks, crossword puzzles, coloring books, card games, small toys and more.
 Label each bag with cities you will pass and hide them from the kids.
 For each city you pass, hand over the corresponding surprise bag.
 For older kids, you can even give them each a map and tell them to alert you when a city is passed.